DecsisS/game-car-driver/README.md

 ## Powered by JavaSript

-This game created on only legacy Javascript.
+This game created on only original Javascript.

 Stack of this project: JavaScript, HTML, CSS